cloudnativetrainings/kubernetes-servicemesh/README.md

 ## Setup the training environment

 1. Open [Github Codespaces](https://github.com/codespaces) and create your new `cloudnativetrainings/kubernetes-servicemesh` codespace.
+Please select the `4-core` option as `Machine Type`.
 1. Verify your environment via `make verify`.
 1. Start with the [00_apps](./00_apps/README.md) lab.